Maincloud is now LIVE! Get Maincloud Energy 90% off until we run out!

 spacetime generate --lang typescript --out-dir client/src/module_bindings --project-path server

 Take a look inside client/src/module_bindings.
-The CLI should have generated four files:
+The CLI should have generated several files:

 module_bindings